1066-1078 Harwood St rezoning application

 I thought the previous instantiation of this plan called for much taller buildings.
 Nonetheless, what will the impact be, as far as the shadow cast by the building onto the roof deck pool at 1100 Harwood?

-ScottB asked almost 3 years ago
+ScottB asked over 3 years ago

 The pool located on the rooftop of 1100 Harwood would experience shadows if this proposal was approved by Council and if the applicant proceeded to development.
 Shadows studies are provided in the rezoning application booklet, shown on pages 78 to 83.
 As shown, the introduction of a building at 1066 Harwood would cast shadows onto this private rooftop from 10 am to 12 pm on March 20 and on September 22.
 Shadows are not cast from 2 pm and 4pm on March 20 and September 22.